newsletter2go/newsletter2go-plentymarkets7-plugin/meta/documents/user_guide_en.md

 ####Advantages of the Plentymarkets Plug-in from Newsletter2Go:

--1-Click Product Transfer (fill product-blocks by entering the product ID; note that a premium newsletter template is required)
+- 1-Click Product Transfer (fill product-blocks by entering the product ID; note that a premium newsletter template is required)
 - Automatic contact synchronization (incl. traits and groups)
 - E-commerce conversion tracking
+- GDPR conform Double-Opt-In process with Newsletter2go subscribe forms in the Shopbuilder

 ####How Newsletter2Go Benefits You: